weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/determine-promotion-needs.md

   name: prod
 ```

-reviewhere a deployment event coming from `dev` would end up in the need for a promotion while a deployment event coming
+where a deployment event coming from `dev` would end up in the need for a promotion while a deployment event coming
 from `prod` will not.

 Once determined the need, the promotion strategy to use is specified in the `promotion` field.